SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Experiments and Results

 Table~\ref{tab:system_comparison} and Fig.~\ref{fig:task-succes-rate} report SIL’s performance across all task domains.
-SIL consistently outperforms all baselines (static LLM and ablated SIL, see Table~\ref{tab:ablation}) on every metric.
+SIL consistently outperforms all baselines on every metric.
 Most notably, it achieves a mean task completion rate of $87 - 94\%+$.
 This represents an absolute improvement of nearly $20$ points over the best ablation variants.